Rinshad/TF-ECS-Fargate/README.md

-# TF-ECS-Fargate
+# Notejam infrastructure
-The Terraform code in this repository is to provision the complete infrastructure required to host the 'Notejam' application on AWS ECS Fargate with RDS MySQL as database.
+The Terraform code in this repository is to provision the complete infrastructure required to host the 'Notejam' application on AWS ECS Fargate with RDS MySQL as the database.
 The code will provision a highly available and secure infrastructure.

 ## Architecture diagram